jsconnolly/CaliforniaPrototype/README.md

 ##f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API;

 Swagger was used to document our RESTful APIs and other technical documentation.
-A link to our Swagger account can be found here [INSERT LINK TO SWAGGER].
+A link to our Swagger account can be found <a href='http://ec2-52-53-93-51.us-west-1.compute.amazonaws.com:8080/'>here</a>.

 ##g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;